Illias-b/Classification/README.md

 2. **Count Plot for Loan Status**: Offers a clear view of the distribution of loan approval outcomes across applicants.
 ![image](https://github.com/Illias-b/Loan-Approval-Prediction/assets/33836566/a88b0c26-fe5c-4f42-b18d-8f2d4e1e588c)

-3. **Box Plot for ApplicantIncome (Before and After Outlier Removal)**: Showcases the impact of outlier removal on the distribution of applicant incomes.
+3. **Box Plot for ApplicantIncome (Before Outlier Removal)**: Showcases the impact of outlier removal on the distribution of applicant incomes.
 ![newplot](https://github.com/Illias-b/Loan-Approval-Prediction/assets/33836566/35f2e9ed-4649-4ec8-949d-ae7d10118e3d)

 These visualisations played a crucial role in understanding the data, guiding our preprocessing and modelling strategies.